DNXEMPIRE-1/DNXEMPIRE-1/README.md

 </p>

 ## 🌱 Learning
-- 🔭 I'm currently diving into the world of Python, three.js and Bash to broaden my skill set.
+- 🔭 I'm currently diving into the world of Python, three.js and Vue.js to broaden my skill set.

 ## 🤝 Let's Collaborate!
 I'm open to collaboration on projects related to UI/UX, Kotlin, Java, PHP, MySQL, HTML, React, Machine Learning and Python.
 If you have an exciting project or idea, feel free to reach out!